Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Comparing the Trace Forms

 \begin{lemma}[\cite{int_mirror} Theorem 2.9] Let $f: X \rightarrow Y$, $g: W \rightarrow Y$ be log morphisms between fs log stacks.
 Suppose further that $W$ is free, that is, the stalks $\overline{\mathcal{M}}_{W,w}$ are free monoids for all $w \in W$.
 Then $g$ is transverse to $f$ if for any geometric point $x \in X$, $y \in Y$ and $w \in W$ with $f(x) = y = g(w)$, and for any face $F$ of $\sigma_x$ we have that $\Sigma(g)^{-1}(\Sigma(f)(F)) \subset \sigma_w$ is a face of $\sigma_w$. \end{lemma}

 In our context, the log smooth morphism we consider is $ev_{x_{out}}: \mathfrak{M}^{ev}(\mathcal{X},\beta) \rightarrow X$.
-By the above lemma, after making an appropriate base change, we may guarentee the morphism is flat, and the log and ordinary fiber dimensions coincide:
+By the above lemma, after making an appropriate base change, we may guarantee the morphism is flat, and the log and ordinary fiber dimensions coincide, which will be key in constructing a sensible degeneration of the moduli stack $\mathfrak{M}^{ev}(\mathcal{X},\beta)_x$ studied in Step $4$ of the proof of Theorem \ref{mthm11}:

 \begin{lemma}[\cite{int_mirror} Lemma 7.8] Let $W \rightarrow X$ be a morphism of log schemes, which is transverse to $\mathfrak{M}^{ev}(\mathcal{X},\beta) \rightarrow X$.
 Letting $ev_{x_{out}}: \mathfrak{M}^{ev}(\mathcal{X},\beta) \rightarrow X$ be the morphism of log stacks which evaluates a log curve at the contact order $0$ marked point $x_{out}$, then the projection $\mathfrak{M}^{ev}(\mathcal{X},\beta)_W := W \times^{fs}_X \mathfrak{M}^{ev}(\mathcal{X},\beta) \rightarrow W $ is flat with equal log and standard fiber dimension. \end{lemma}